 Program graduates are encouraged to pursue a variety of career paths after obtaining their degrees.
-Our recent graduates have gone on to Ph.D. programs in a variety of universities and colleges.
+Our recent graduates have found employment in universities and colleges as postdoctoral researchers, eventually going on to faculty positions in a variety of institutions.
 Other recent graduates have found employment in industry, in medical settings, and in environmental education, among other fields.